syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

     }
 }
 {% endhighlight %}

-Executing the above codes renders the following output in an android device.
+{% endtabs %}

 ![](PopupLayout_images/PopupInListView.png)

-## Show ListView as a popup
+## show ListView as a pop-up

-SfPopupLayout allows you to load ListView as a content of the popup.
+The SfPopupLayout allows loading the ListView as a content of the pop-up.

-Refer the below code example to load ListView in SfPopupLayout.
+{% tabs %}
 {% highlight c# %}

 // MainActivity.cs